nycrecords/packer-samvera/README.md

 ## Contacts

-If you have any questions, suggestions, comments, etc., about the build feel free to send them to Kevin S. Clarke &lt;<a href="mailto:ksclarke@ksclarke.io">ksclarke@ksclarke.io</a>&gt;
+If you have any questions, suggestions, comments, etc., about the build feel free to send them to Kevin S. Clarke &lt;[ksclarke@ksclarke.io](mailto:ksclarke@ksclarke.io)</a>&gt;